-Carbon removal technologies are used in more than 80% of the IPCC’s modeling scenarios in its Fifth Assessment Report, which are designed to demonstrate how the world might limit temperature rise to within 1.5–2°C.
+Carbon Dioxide Removal measures are used in more than 80% of the IPCC’s modeling scenarios in its Fifth Assessment Report, which are designed to demonstrate how the world might limit temperature rise to within 1.5–2°C.

-Solar geoengineering would not primarily address the cause of human-induced climate change, but rather the symptom: warmer land and ocean temperatures.
-Solar geoengineering might potentially buy the world some time, but this benefit must be weighed against its many risks—both known and unknown.
+Solar Radiation Modification would not primarily address the cause of human-induced climate change, but rather the symptom: warmer land and ocean temperatures.
+It might potentially buy the world some time, but this benefit must be weighed against its many risks—both known and unknown.

 As the effects of temperature rise become more apparent, there is concern that some actors may go ahead with unilateral and ungoverned, forms of geoengineering, in particular solar geoengineering, in order to keep temperatures down.
 This could cause significant problems, including the possibility of conflict.